 How long we keep information

-On expiry of a contract, we will retain contact details of the client associated with the account, as required by the contract and any legal basis for audit purposes.
-After an account has been deleted, user-identifiable information from the account is deleted after a period of six months.
-After a user id is deleted, user-identifiable information about the user id is deleted after six months.
+On the expiry of a contract, we will retain contact details of the client associated with the account, as required by the contract and any legal basis for audit purposes.
+After an account has been deleted, user-identifiable information from the account is deleted after a period of twelve months.
+After a user id is suspended, user-identifiable information about the user id is deleted after twelve months.

-There may be links on our Site to third party websites which Forbidden has no control over.
-Forbidden accepts no responsibility or liability for any third party practices on third party websites.
-Forbidden advises you to carefully read third party privacy statements prior to the use of any third party website.
+There may be links on our Site to third party websites which Blackbird has no control over.
+Blackbird accepts no responsibility or liability for any third party practices on third party websites.
+Blackbird advises you to read carefully third party privacy statements prior to the use of any third party website.

 Information access rights

 Users can access the personal user id account metadata information held in the system.

 Information stored in uploaded video, audio, or other files is processed by Blackbird’s servers, but Blackbird is not the Controller.
 Apart from exceptional cases, Blackbird does not know what this content contains.